AdityaSharma2003/MindMate.ai/README.md

 ## Introduction

-RapidEats offers a user-friendly interface built with ReactJs, TypeScript, and the ShadCn library.
-With Auth0 integration, users can easily sign up and log in, while restaurant owners can manage their profiles and establishments hassle-free.
+MindMate.ai offers a user-friendly interface built with NextJs, ReactJs, TypeScript, and the ShadCn library.
+With authentication integrated using CLerk, users can easily sign up and log in, and engage in conversation with chatbots programmed to impersonate iconic figures.

+The pro plan allows user to also create their own personalised custom AI character

 ## Walkthrough Video